The-LainOS-Project/.github/profile/README.md

 ## Features
 - Made with **Love**

-- Encrypted easy installations which work on UEFI or BIOS boot systems
+- Encrypted easy installations with customized Calamares installer

-- Snappy performance due to lightweight window managers
+- Snappy performance due to lightweight window managers(Hyprland, Openbox)

 - It's **Ultra Based**, on Arch Linux

-- Developer tools and programming languages preinstalled (LainzyVim)™
+- Developer tools and programming languages preinstalled(code, clang, clisp, gcc, go, python, rust)

+- obs-studio 31.0.3-1

-- Customized shell prompt, git tools, and terminal tools for easy speedy "devving"
+- Customized shell prompt, git tools, and terminal tools for easy speedy "devving"(NeoVim, LazyVim  with plugins, Tmux and more)

 - Arch user repository access

-- Sleek customized aethetics straight from the wired
+- Sleek aethetics from the wired

 - Sane Defaults(**just kidding**)

-- Privsec Suite: wireguard-tools, gpa(pgp keyring), KeepassXC, macchanger, kloak keyboard anonymization, ufw, proxychains-ng, tor, I2P
+- Privsec Suite:

+- wireguard-tools: For setting up fast, modern VPNs.

+- gpa: A graphical tool for managing PGP keyrings.

+- KeepassXC: A secure password manager.

+- macchanger: For spoofing MAC addresses.

+- kloak: Keyboard anonymization to obscure typing patterns.

+- ufw: A user-friendly firewall.

+- proxychains-ng: For routing traffic through proxies.

+- tor: For anonymous browsing via the Tor network.

+- I2P: For accessing the Invisible Internet Project network.
+This suite is designed for users prioritizing anonymity and data protection.

-- Skid Kit: bettercap, nmap, sqlmap, wireshark, kismet, wifite, metasploit, routersploit, hashcat
+- Skid Kit:

+- bettercap: For network attacks and monitoring.

+- nmap: For network scanning and discovery.

+- sqlmap: For automated SQL injection testing.

+- wireshark: For packet analysis.

+- kismet: For wireless network analysis.

+- wifite: For automated Wi-Fi hacking.

+- metasploit: A penetration testing framework.

+- routersploit: For exploiting router vulnerabilities.

+- hashcat: For password cracking.

 ### LainOS Roadmap: